-Under the CJA, the offence of insider dealing only applies to individuals.1 The prohibitions under MAR apply to all persons, defined to include both natural and legal persons.2
+Under the CJA, the offence of insider dealing only applies to individuals.1 The prohibitions under UK MAR apply to all persons, defined to include both natural and legal persons.2

 Criminal Liability